-SumMary and outlook
+Summary And Outlook

 Federated Operations are used to operate distributed resources provided across 55 countries and one European Intergovernmental Research Institute – CERN.

 Figure 5 Resource Provider distribution in August 2013 (data source: GOCDB).

 EGI operates a fully integrated accounting infrastructure which services 38 distributed operations centres that oversee the resource provisioning by 340 Resource Centres distributed worldwide.
 It provides information about compute capacity utilization (local job, grid job and multi-threaded jobs) for both grid and desktop grid resources, and is being extended to collect usage statistics of storage and cloud resources.
 Accounting records are exchanged on-demand with peer infrastructures like the Open Science Grid in the USA.
 Accounting.